-The 7(a) loan programs offered by the SBA provide working capital and financing for those companies that are purchasing equipment, inventory, or are looking to grow and expand.
+The 7(a) programs offered by the SBA provide working capital and financing for companies purchasing equipment, inventory, or are looking to grow and expand.

-The 504 loans typically require the purchase of a fixed asset.
-These assets are either property or materials.
-Look for these SBA to work in partnership with the CDC or Community Development Companies and banks.
+The 504 loans typically require the purchase of a fixed asset, and these assets are either property or materials.
+Look for these SBA to partner with the CDC or Community Development Companies and banks.

-The small business administration application and documentation process can be lengthy.
+The SBA application and documentation process can be lengthy.

 You must have:

-The starting interest rate for small business administration loans is currently in the mid-single digits.
-However, your credit history must reflect a 680 or better FICO score.
+The starting interest rate for SBA loans is currently in the mid-single digits.
+However, your FICO score must reflect a 680 or better.

 Sunwise Capital provides hands-on customer service to help guide you and navigate every step of the process.

-We work directly with an SBA bank to offer a pre-qualification for SBA loans in five minutes with funding in five to ten days.
+We work directly with SBA banks to offer a pre-qualification for SBA loans in five minutes with funding in five to ten days.
 We do not have the same restrictions as your local bank or Florida credit union.

 Are you renting?
-As a small business owner, why not make a real estate investment into a business property and take the savings to grow your business?
+As a small business owner, why not make a real estate investment into a commercial property and take the savings to grow your business?